What is Brighter?

 Brighter is an implementation of the Command Dispatcher and Command Processor patterns.
 These allow you to decouple a endpoint, such as an MVC Input Controller from the domain logic that handles the request.
 The intent is to support the Open-Closed Principle - open to extension, closed for modification - by allowing handlers to be replaced or added, without modifying the calling code; or for the endpoint framework to be replaced without impacting the domain code.

-One of the most common uses of Brighter, although not it's only use case is implementing the Command Invoker pattern within a service.
-Service Design Patterns describes a Command Invoker as:
+One of the most common uses of Brighter, although not it's only use case is implementing the Command Oriented Interface pattern within a service.
+We are often used in support of Command Query Responsibility Separation (CQRS).

 Bus, Processor or Dispatcher, what's in a name?

-.NET projects that support task queues - pushing work onto a queue to be handled asynchronously by one or more consumers - tend to use the term BUS in their naming regardless of whether or not they are implemented using a Bus topology (i.e. publish subscribe, with no central message broker).
-Brighter tries to avoid this confusion by talking about Dispatcher, Processor, Service Activator patterns and a Broker architectural style instead
+.NET projects that support task queues - pushing work onto a queue to be handled asynchronously by one or more consumers - tend to use the term Bus in their naming regardless of whether or not they are implemented using a Bus topology (i.e. publish subscribe, with no central message broker).
+Brighter tries to avoid this confusion by talking about a Broker architectural style instead